Big Changes Coming to Federal Student Aid: What Students and Parents Need to Know

 Disclaimer

-We do not endorse or guarantee any scholarship listed on our site.
+Capitol Technology University does not endorse or guarantee any scholarship listed on this site.
 Users should conduct their own research before applying.
-We are not responsible for any loss or damage resulting from interactions with third-party organizations.
+The university is not responsible for any loss or damage resulting from interactions with third-party organizations.

 Contact Us

-For questions or concerns regarding scholarship postings, reach out to finaid@captechu.edu
+For questions or concerns regarding scholarship postings, please contact finaid@captechu.edu.